-5 Things to Purge During Spring Cleaning
+Five Things to Purge During Spring Cleaning

 This might come as a shock to those who know me and who know how obsessively I keep my house clean, but cleaning is the bane of my existence.
 Being compulsive about having a clean house and the actual act of cleaning are two very different things.

 Everyone knows you're not supposed to hold on to makeup forever because it can harbor bacteria and do all sorts of nasty stuff to your face.
 If you have makeup that you don't use regularly, toss it.
 Unless you want to smear bacteria all over your face, but I'm guessing you don't want to do that.
 If you have trouble remembering what made up you have because you've got a ton of stashing spots, maybe consider grabbing one of these.

 Your old pre-paid flip phone that you haven't turned on in 10 years because you can't find the charger is the perfect example of something you should stop holding on to.
 Just toss it.
 No, really- you won't even realize it's gone.
 I know, I know.
 Flip phones are back and cool again, but really, Just toss it.
 For the cords you just have to hold onto, this will keep them organized so your junk drawer doesn't become a tangled mess.

-Ugh, I'm awful at holding on to broken things because I always figure that I'll get around to fixing them some day and I never do.
+Ugh, I'm awful at holding on to broken things because I always figure that I'll get around to fixing them someday and I never do.
 If you've been holding on to something for over a year waiting for the perfect someday to come along, just toss it before your 'fix it' pile gets so big that it suffocates you.

 If you've got a drawer in your house filled with papers- maybe manuals and expired coupons, and random receipts (I unashamedly admit that I do...er, did), it's time to go through that stuff and toss what you don't absolutely need to keep.
 Once you've cleaned out the pile of papers, file away the rest in something easy to tuck away like this: